 Want to watch a video covering: Death on Everest and what happens to the dead bodies, instead?

-How many dead bodies are on Mount Everest?
+What happens to the dead bodies on Mount Everest?

-It is believed that more than 200 dead bodies are on Mount Everest–some along popular routes, and others lost forever in crevasses.
-Between 1922 and 2022, at least 310 climbers are known to have died climbing Mount Everest.
+More than 200 dead bodies are believed to be on Mount Everest—some along popular routes, while others are lost in crevasses.
+Between 1922 and 2022, at least 310 climbers are known to have died while climbing Mount Everest.

 At 26,000 feet above sea level, the extreme air pressure and low oxygen levels make it easy for climbers to succumb to the elements and die.
 There’s a reason this place is called the death zone.
 To see a full list of deaths and Mount Everest bodies on the mountain, check the list here.